Our Snorkeling Excursion in Tenerife

 - about 1 to 1.5 hours in the water exploring the seabed;

-Everything flows nicely; you really don’t see the time pass because there’s so much to watch.
+Everything flows nicely; time tends to pass quickly because there’s so much to watch.
 There are also longer outings (up to 4 hours), with several snorkeling and swimming stops.
 Others are shorter when they’re done from the beach without a boat.

 With its mild, subtropical climate, you can snorkel year-round in Tenerife.
 That’s a big advantage of the island—and even of the Canary archipelago.
 I also did some scuba diving in Lanzarote in early October: it was spectacular (I saw trumpetfish, parrotfish, viejas, ornate wrasse, corals, and even a seahorse)!
-The water is good all year long; even in winter, it rarely drops below 20 degrees.
-So even the chilly can jump in at any season.
+Sea temperatures are generally around 18–20°C in the coolest months and roughly 23–24°C at their warmest, so a wetsuit is useful for many people, especially in winter.

 That said, there are still periods that are more favorable than others:

-- From November to April, it’s a bit cooler (especially in the morning), but still totally doable, especially on the southwest coast (Costa Adeje, Los Cristianos, El Puertito…), which is more sheltered from the wind.
-And during those months, there are fewer tourists: you’ll be more at ease.
+- From November to April, it’s a bit cooler (especially in the morning), but still possible, especially on the southwest coast (Costa Adeje, Los Cristianos, El Puertito…), which is more sheltered from the wind.
+And during those months, there are fewer tourists: popular sites may feel less crowded.

 In short, keep in mind that you can snorkel in Tenerife at any time of year.
 And if you’re hesitating about your travel dates to book your plane tickets, I invite you to read my full article on when to go to Tenerife!